Applied and Computational Mathematics

 Ma/ACM 144 ab.
 Probability.
 9 units (3-0-6); second, third terms.
 For course description, see Mathematics.

 ACM/CS 157.
-Introduction to Statistical Inference.
-9 units (3-2-4); second term.
+Statistical Inference.
+9 units (3-2-4); third term.
 Prerequisites: ACM/EE 116, Ma 3.
 Statistical Inference is a branch of mathematical engineering that studies ways of extracting reliable information from limited data for learning, prediction, and decision making in the presence of uncertainty.
 This is an introductory course on statistical inference.
-The main goals are: develop statistical thinking and intuitive feel for the subject; introduce the most fundamental ideas, concepts, and methods of statistical inference; and explain how and why they work, and when they don't.
+The main goals are: develop statistical thinking and intuitive feel for the subject; introduce the most fundamental ideas, concepts, and methods of statistical inference; and explain how and why they work, and when they don’t.
 Topics covered include summarizing data, fundamentals of survey sampling, statistical functionals, jackknife, bootstrap, methods of moments and maximum likelihood, hypothesis testing, p-values, the Wald, t-, permutation, likelihood ratio tests, multiple testing, scatterplots, simple linear regression, ordinary least squares, interval estimation, prediction, graphical residual analysis.
 Instructor: Zuev.

 ACM/EE 170.
 Mathematics of Signal Processing.
 12 units (3-0-9); third term.
-Prerequisites: ACM 104, CMS/ACM 113, and ACM/EE 116; or instructor's permission.
+Prerequisites: ACM 104, CMS/ACM 113, and ACM/EE 116; or instructor’s permission.
 This course covers classical and modern approaches to problems in signal processing.
 Problems may include denoising, deconvolution, spectral estimation, direction-of-arrival estimation, array processing, independent component analysis, system identification, filter design, and transform coding.
 Methods rely heavily on linear algebra, convex optimization, and stochastic modeling.
 In particular, the class will cover techniques based on least-squares and on sparse modeling.
 Throughout the course, a computational viewpoint will be emphasized.
-Instructor: Hassibi.
+Not offered 2017–18.

 ACM 190.
 Reading and Independent Study.
 Units by arrangement.
 Graded pass/fail only.

 ACM 201 ab.
 Partial Differential Equations.
 12 units (4-0-8); second, third terms.
-Prerequisite: ACM 11, 101 abc or instructor's permission.
+Prerequisite: ACM 11, 101 abc or instructor’s permission.
 Fully nonlinear first-order PDEs, shocks, eikonal equations.
 Classification of second-order linear equations: elliptic, parabolic, hyperbolic.
 Well-posed problems.
-Laplace and Poisson equations; Gauss's theorem, Green's function.
-Existence and uniqueness theorems (Sobolev spaces methods, Perron's method).
-Applications to irrotational flow, elasticity, electrostatics, etc. Heat equation, existence and uniqueness theorems, Green's function, special solutions.
+Laplace and Poisson equations; Gauss’s theorem, Green’s function.
+Existence and uniqueness theorems (Sobolev spaces methods, Perron’s method).
+Applications to irrotational flow, elasticity, electrostatics, etc. Heat equation, existence and uniqueness theorems, Green’s function, special solutions.
 Wave equation and vibrations.
-Huygens' principle.
+Huygens’ principle.
 Spherical means.
 Retarded potentials.
 Water waves and various approximations, dispersion relations.
 Symmetric hyperbolic systems and waves.
 Maxwell equations, Helmholtz equation, Schrödinger equation.
 Radiation conditions.
 Gas dynamics.
 Riemann invariants.
 Shocks, Riemann problem.
 Local existence theory for general symmetric hyperbolic systems.
-Global existence and uniqueness for the inviscid Burgers' equation.
+Global existence and uniqueness for the inviscid Burgers’ equation.
 Integral equations, single- and double-layer potentials.
 Fredholm theory.
 Navier-Stokes equations.
 Stokes flow, Reynolds number.
 Potential flow; connection with complex variables.
 Blasius formulae.
 Boundary layers.
 Subsonic, supersonic, and transonic flow.
-Instructor: Liu.
+Not offered 2017–18.

 ACM 210 ab.
 Numerical Methods for PDEs.
 9 units (3-0-6); second, third terms.
-Prerequisite: ACM 11, 106 or instructor's permission.
+Prerequisite: ACM 11, 106 or instructor’s permission.
 Finite difference and finite volume methods for hyperbolic problems.
-Stability and error analysis of nonoscillatory numerical schemes: i) linear convection: Lax equivalence theorem, consistency, stability, convergence, truncation error, CFL condition, Fourier stability analysis, von Neumann condition, maximum principle, amplitude and phase errors, group velocity, modified equation analysis, Fourier and eigenvalue stability of systems, spectra and pseudospectra of nonnormal matrices, Kreiss matrix theorem, boundary condition analysis, group velocity and GKS normal mode analysis; ii) conservation laws: weak solutions, entropy conditions, Riemann problems, shocks, contacts, rarefactions, discrete conservation, Lax-Wendroff theorem, Godunov's method, Roe's linearization, TVD schemes, high-resolution schemes, flux and slope limiters, systems and multiple dimensions, characteristic boundary conditions; iii) adjoint equations: sensitivity analysis, boundary conditions, optimal shape design, error analysis.
+Stability and error analysis of nonoscillatory numerical schemes: i) linear convection: Lax equivalence theorem, consistency, stability, convergence, truncation error, CFL condition, Fourier stability analysis, von Neumann condition, maximum principle, amplitude and phase errors, group velocity, modified equation analysis, Fourier and eigenvalue stability of systems, spectra and pseudospectra of nonnormal matrices, Kreiss matrix theorem, boundary condition analysis, group velocity and GKS normal mode analysis; ii) conservation laws: weak solutions, entropy conditions, Riemann problems, shocks, contacts, rarefactions, discrete conservation, Lax-Wendroff theorem, Godunov’s method, Roe’s linearization, TVD schemes, high-resolution schemes, flux and slope limiters, systems and multiple dimensions, characteristic boundary conditions; iii) adjoint equations: sensitivity analysis, boundary conditions, optimal shape design, error analysis.
 Interface problems, level set methods for multiphase flows, boundary integral methods, fast summation algorithms, stability issues.
 Spectral methods: Fourier spectral methods on infinite and periodic domains.
 Chebyshev spectral methods on finite domains.
 Spectral element methods and h-p refinement.
 Multiscale finite element methods for elliptic problems with multiscale coefficients.
-Instructor: Lam.
+Not offered 2017–18.

 ACM 216.
 Markov Chains, Discrete Stochastic Processes and Applications.
 9 units (3-0-6); second term.
 Prerequisite: ACM/EE 116 or equivalent.
 Stable laws, Markov chains, classification of states, ergodicity, von Neumann ergodic theorem, mixing rate, stationary/equilibrium distributions and convergence of Markov chains, Markov chain Monte Carlo and its applications to scientific computing, Metropolis Hastings algorithm, coupling from the past, martingale theory and discrete time martingales, rare events, law of large deviations, Chernoff bounds.
 Instructor: Owhadi.